GarrettF24/Weather-App/README.md

 ## Change Log

 I changed some of the styling, I originally wanted the the background to go from light to dark moving towards the center but reversed it as my original idea did not look good.

+Also had to utilize a second api because open weather api's forecast option was behind a paid subscription.